 The worst part of repeatedly being bullied is that you have likely unconsciously turned the bullying on yourself.

 You may have developed a strong inner critic.
-And are perpetuating this familiar treatment yourself, because you were taught that’s all you deserve.
+And maybe you are are perpetuating this familiar treatment yourself, because you were taught that’s all you deserve.
 Well it’s not.

 To break this cycle you first have to notice it.